 How is the Firm Administrator role assigned?

 The Firm Administrator role is determined at the time that the Firm is created.
-The person whose information is entered as the Firm Contact will receive the role of Firm Administrator by default.
+The owner of the account used to set up a Firm will receive the role of Firm Administrator by default.
 Read more about Setting up My Firm.